 Why Politics Matter In Dating

-I don’t know who needs to hear this (other than Ben and Dave), but ignoring or tabling core beliefs on how you think the world should work is a horrible foot to enter a relationship on.
+I don’t know who needs to hear this (other than Ben, Dave, Virginia, and Molly), but tabling core beliefs on how you think the world should work is a horrible foot to enter a relationship on.
 As Sara pointed out, when it comes to dodging world news like spam emails, it may not make you “actively racist,” but it does make you criminally selfish since you’re willing to let those who are actively hateful win.

 Ladies, do you really want to date a dude who can’t muster up a shit to give about the suffering of neighbors in his hometown, country, or world simply because they are out of his sight, out of mind?
 Certainly doesn’t bode well for how he’ll stand up for you when things get difficult at home or in a world where women are still down ten cents on the dollar and survivors of sexual assault at a rate of one in six.

-Sara 10/10 nailed it when she told her fiancé (yes, he still manages to convince her to pursue an engagement because he is willing to learn) that caring about “basic human rights, equality…speaks volumes about who you are as a person” despite it being “so easy” for white people to “not have an opinion.”
-Like, crack one single history book if you need to understand why stripping rights from the weakest groups eventually affects everyone.
+Sara 10/10 nailed it when she told her fiancé that caring about “basic human rights, equality…speaks volumes about who you are as a person” despite it being “so easy” for white people to “not have an opinion.”
+Like, crack one single history book if you need to understand why stripping rights from the most vulnerable groups eventually affects everyone.

-And, IDK about you, but I don’t need a personal incentive to feel compelled to call out when something wrong is happening in front of my face (though as a Black woman, I unforch wasn’t offered the same noise-canceling headphones Ben was born with).
-Plus, as someone who has peaked at the Bible a time or two, I feel pretty confident in summarizing that Jesus did not “stay out of it.”
+IDK about you, but I don’t need a personal incentive to feel compelled to call out when something wrong is happening in front of my face (though, as a Black woman, I unforch wasn’t offered the same noise-canceling headphones Ben was born with).
+The political is the personal, and we are the GD people!

 Put simply, no one should have to romantically entertain someone whose response to their health safety being critically at risk is “ehhh.”